 Christian Sotomayor earned a J.D. from Georgia State University College of Law and graduated from Duke University with a B.A. in public policy studies.
 After graduation, he spent a year in Mexico organizing medical missions in the Mayan Zone of the Yucatan Peninsula.
 Christian’s previous professional experience includes working as a sole practitioner and as an associate attorney for law firms in Atlanta and Houston.
 He has litigated dozens of cases in state and federal court in both Georgia and Texas, as well as represented detained and non-detained clients in immigration courts around the country.

-Christian is a member of the bar for the State of Georgia, the State of Texas, and the U.S. District Court for the Northern District of Georgia.
+Christian is a member of the bar for the State of Georgia, the District of Columbia, and the State of Texas (Inactive).
 He concentrates his immigration practice on family-based immigration, waivers, removal defense, representation of unaccompanied minors, asylum seekers, and victims of domestic violence and other crimes.

 Christian is a member of the American Immigration Lawyers Association.
 He is fully bilingual in English and Spanish.